 far from your other bird as possible, preferably in a different building with a different ventilation system, but at a

 minimum in a separate bedroom with the door closed.
-An easy and economical way to keep your bird comfortable and contained during a quarantine is to use a separate Economy Cage as a quarantine cage.
+An easy and economical way to keep your bird comfortable and contained during a quarantine is to use a separate cage as a quarantine cage.